Chris-Eckhardt/codebook-engine/README.md

 If the video filename contains spaces, please rename the file to something without spaces.
 My program can't handle them and it was not a high enough prority for me to address that problem.

-Note: the data I provided to you are the exact same video files you provided, I just renamed them.
+NOTE: the data I provided to you are the exact same video files you provided, I just renamed them.

 # Run the program